jsw324/react-todo/readme.md

-Boilerplate React App
+React Todo App

-Comes prepackaged with Foundation, Webpack and a Nav bar.
-Works out of the box.

-TO INSTALL:

-1. Clone the repo
-2. Run 'npm install'
-3. Build something awesome.
+This is a learning project built with React and Firebase.
+Please visit the URL at  https://infinite-fjord-77058.herokuapp.com/